 Standing 5’7″ and willowy with long wavy golden hair and blue-gray eyes, Alice Hathaway Lee was radiant, enchanting.
 Family members called her “sunshine.”
-In many ways, she was what Teddy Roosevelt was not.
+In many ways, she was what Theodore Roosevelt was not.

-Teddy met Alice on a weekend visit to the home of a Harvard classmate in October of 1878.
-Teddy was nineteen, Alice was seventeen.
+Theodore met Alice on a weekend visit to the home of a Harvard classmate in October of 1878.
+Theodore was nineteen, Alice was seventeen.

 He wrote of their first meeting: “As long as I live, I shall never forget how sweetly she looked, and how prettily she greeted me.”

 Theodore set his mind on being with her.
 And in early 1879, he proposed to Alice.

 Though devastated, Theodore didn’t stop pursuing.
 And Alice, who had grown close to Teddy’s sisters, soon started warming up to the young man.